Mahak926/VividNEWS/README.md

 ## Author

-This project was developed by Shobhit Singh.
+This project was developed by Mahak Gupta and Divyanshi Yadav.